 The equipment lease, which includes several large printer/copier machines, expires in March 2027 and requires monthly fixed payments of \$1,441.39.
+The Port also leases dark fiber at a fixed monthly rate of \$925.00 that expires in April 2028.

-The land lease was for an initial term of 30 years and terminates in August 2036.
+The land lease for the Port's eelgrass mitigation site was for an initial term of 30 years and terminates in August 2036.
 The Port is required to make variable principal and interest payments of \$3,986.28, adjusted annually for inflation and every four-years for re-valuation of water-dependent use in accordance with RCW 79.105.200-.360.